Lorti/manu.ninja/src/pages/2016-03-09-dominant-colors-for-lazy-loading-images/index.md

 ## Creating Tiny Single-Colored GIFs

 The following snippet takes the above knowledge and creates data URIs in the dominant color of a given image.
-You can achieve the same in PHP by using the `pack`{:.php} and `base64_encode`{:.php} functions.
+You can achieve the same in PHP by using the `pack` and `base64_encode` functions.

 ~~~ js
 var gm = require('gm');